JDMTias/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

-# Single Page Applications Sprint Challenge
+sd# Single Page Applications Sprint Challenge

 The sprint challenge is your chance to independently work through material and build on what you learned this week.
 In today's project you will build a form for Lambda Eats, a website designed to bring food to hungry coders.